chrislovecnm/chrislovecnm.com/_posts/2017-10-14-jekyll-building-this-blog.md

 ---
 title: Jekyll Building This Blog
 description: How I used Jekyll to build this blog
-header: Building this Blog with Jekyll
+header: Building This Blog with Jekyll
 date:   2017-10-14 14:52:14 MDT
 categories: jekyll building blog
 ---